corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/faq/notary-latency-monitoring.md

 `P2P.ReceiveDuration` measures the latency for a consumer to deliver the message to the state machine.
 At the end of the delivery, a flow state machine is created.
 The `Flows.StartupQueueTime` timer starts after the flow state machine is created, and ends when `FlowDuration` starts.
 The `FlowDuration` timer starts immediately before the flow state machine calls the flow's `call()` function.

-Using `Flows.StartupQueueTime` alone to measure latency doesn't take account of the queue time or the time until a flow is queued.
+Using `Flows.StartupQueueTime` alone to measure latency does not take account of the queue time or the time until a flow is queued.

 ## Additional performance indicators that can be monitored